(Contributors: Rob Jiang)

 Yogi Ferrell Biography

 Kevin Duane “Yogi” Ferrell Jr. is an American basketball player born in Greenfield, Indiana that played for Indiana University.
 Yogi Ferrell played the point guard for the Hoosiers for four seasons between 2012 and 2016.
 The Indiana native was recruited by Tom Crean and played at Park Tudor High School in Indianapolis, Indiana.
 Yogi Ferrell was one of the top point guards of the Tom Crean era and was ranked as the number one player in the class as a fifth grader.
 Yogi Ferrell was a 2012 McDonald’s All-American player and he was a two time First-team All Big Ten player in 2015 and 2016.
-After going undrafted, Yogi Ferrell got signed by the Brooklyn Nets, spent time with the Dallas Mavericks, and now plays for the Sacramento Kings.
+After going undrafted, Yogi Ferrell got signed by the Brooklyn Nets, spent time with the Dallas Mavericks, and now plays for the Los Angeles Clippers.

 - Name: Kevin Duane “Yogi” Ferrell Jr.